FarmRadioHangar/fessboxconfig/README.md

 Is a configuration manager for asterisk.
 It provides a simple JSON API for reading and configuring asterisk configuration files.

-This is intended to provide a full support for parsing asterisk configuration files.

-Asterisk configuration files are located in `/ect/asterisk`.This application is a full implementation for managing that directory.
+Asterisk configuration files are located in `/etc/asterisk`.This application is a full implementation for managing that directory.

 # checklist